 2. From the Filter by list, select the attributes to use to filter the issues for display in the issues table.
 You can select multiple attributes from this list.
-However, you must select them one at a time.
+(You must select attributes one at a time.)

 (To remove a selected attribute, click the $\mathbf{x}$ icon next to its name.
 To remove all selected attributes, click the Clear all icon.)